minorua/Qgis2threejs/docs/docs/2.9/_sources/Exporter.rst.txt

 Adding Tracks and Keyframes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Select the track where you want to add a keyframe and press the + button to add a keyframe.
-If no track exists, select a top-level item and press the + button to create a new track.
+Select the track where you want to add a keyframe and click the + button.
+If no track exists, select a top-level item and click the + button to create a new track.
 To add animation tracks associated with a layer (e.g. opacity changes), the target layer must be checked in the Layer Panel.

+For Camera motion, a keyframe is created using the current camera position and orientation in the preview.
+For other track types, specify the key value in the dialog that appears (e.g. an opacity value).

-Editing Keyframes
+Editing Keyframes and Transitions
-^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Double-clicking a keyframe item opens the Keyframe dialog, where you can modify the easing type, the delay before the transition starts, and the duration of the transition.
+Keyframes can be reordered by dragging and dropping them.
+Double-clicking a keyframe item opens the Keyframe dialog, where you can modify the easing type, the delay before the transition starts, and the transition duration.
 If text or HTML is entered in the Narrative text box, a pop-up will be displayed at the corresponding keyframe during the animation.

+For Camera motion, you can update the camera position and orientation of a keyframe from the context menu.

 .. figure:: ./images/dialogs/keyframe_camera.png